dennis-pnguyen/c0723-code-solutions/npm-intro/npm-intro-quiz-notes.md

 - What is NPM?
   Node Package manager for node.js.
 Its an open source project to help JS developers easily share modules of code.
 - What is a package?
+  File or directory that is described by a package.json file
 - What are some other popular package managers?
   YARN, PNMP
 - How can you create a `package.json` with `npm`?